insilichem/biometall/README.rst

 - identification of conformational changes that alter the formation of metal-binding sites
 - metalloenzyme design

-A more complete overview of the capabilities of the program illustrated with several case studies is available in our `ChemRxiv preprint <https://doi.org/10.26434/chemrxiv.12668651.v1>`_.
+A more complete overview of the capabilities of the program, illustrated with several case studies, is available in our `ChemRxiv preprint <https://doi.org/10.26434/chemrxiv.12668651.v1>`_.

 Documentation and support